Last Updated on

 Bloating, Digestion, and Weight

 All these issues are related and could be improved by improving the digestive process, says Bhatia.
 Constipation can be corrected with magnesium.
-In addition to eating whole foods, specially lean proteins and vegetables, these supplements can help:
+In addition to eating whole foods, especially lean proteins, and vegetables, these supplements can help:

 At least 20 billion colony forming units (CFUs) per serving of four or five strains of beneficial bacteria.